Dynamic Budget Throttling in Repeated Second-Price Auctions: Model

-Here, $(v_t - p_t)^+$ stands for the positive part of $(v_t - p_t)$ in the formula of $r_t$.
-The buyer gets positive revenue and cost in round $t$ only when she chooses to ``enter'' (i.e., $x_t = 1$) and wins (i.e., $v_t \geq p_t$), in which case her cost is $p_t$, and her revenue is $v_t - p_t$ for a second-price auction.
-Again, we mention here that in the literature on throttling, it is supposed that the buyer bids truthfully (following the seller's recommendation) as long as she enters an auction.
+In the above, $(v_t - p_t)^+$ in the expression for $r_t$ stands for the positive part of $(v_t - p_t)$.
+Thus, the buyer can obtain a positive reward and cost in round $t$ only by opting to ``enter'' (i.e., $x_t = 1$) and wins (i.e., $v_t \geq p_t$).
+In this case, her cost is $p_t$, and her reward is $v_t - p_t$ for a second-price auction.
+Once again, we mention here that in the literature on throttling, it is commonly assumed that the buyer bids truthfully as long as she enters an auction.

 \paragraph{Information structure.} Practically, the condition under which the buyer can observe $p_t$ of round $t$ is crucial to her strategy.
 Intuitively, the easier the buyer can view $p_t$, the more likely the buyer can obtain a throttling algorithm with a better total revenue guarantee.
-Aiming at this point, we consider two different settings on the information structure in this work: \begin{enumerate} \item {[Full information feedback.]} The buyer sees $p_t$ at the end of any round $t$. \item {[Partial information feedback.]} The buyer sees $p_t$ at the end of round $t$ only when her decision is $x_t = 1$ in this round, i.e., chooses to participate in the auction. \end{enumerate}
+On this side, we consider two different information models in this work: \begin{enumerate} \item {\textbf{[Full information feedback.]}} The buyer observes $p_t$ at the end of any round $t$. \item {\textbf{[Partial information feedback.]}} The buyer observes $p_t$ at the end of round $t$ only if she chooses to participate in the auction in this round, i.e., if $x_t = 1$. \end{enumerate}

-Compared to the full information feedback model, it is certain that the partial information feedback model is more difficult to deal with since the buyer accesses less information.

-We now define the history the buyer can see at the start of each round under these two settings, respectively.
-In the full information feedback model, we use $\mathcal H_t^{\rm F}$ to denote the view of the buyer at the start of round $t$: